1960's - The Showbands

 world, the innovators do not always reap the greatest benefit from

 their own invention.
-Although the Clipper Carltons were very
+Although the Clipper Carlton were very

-successful, they would not reach the popularity of some of the bands
+successful, the band would not reach the popularity of many of the bands

 that followed.
 Perhaps it is because they remained a "band," each